 Before Covid-19 entered the picture, U.S. energy-related CO2 emissions decreased in 2019 by 2.8 % when compared to 2018, according to a September 2020 U.S. Energy Information Administration (EIA) emissions report.3 Per capita emissions were lower in 2019 than they have been at any time since 1950; however, the country remains among the world’s top polluters in absolute terms.
 The World Resources Institute (WRI) asserts the U.S. generates 12.8 % of global emissions, second only in line to China, contributing 25.76 %.4

-The U.S. Environmental Protection Agency (EPA) tracks the primary sources of GHG emissions in the United States, noting that human activities are to blame for almost all of the atmosphere’s increase over the last 150 years.5 It divides up the emission sources as follows: transportation (28%), electricity production (27%), industry (22%), commercial and residential (12%), and agriculture (10%).
+The U.S. Environmental Protection Agency (EPA) tracks the primary sources of GHG emissions in the United States, noting that human activities are to blame for almost all of the atmosphere’s increase over the last 150 years.5 It divides up the emission sources as follows: transportation (28%), energy production (27%), industry (22%), commercial and residential (12%), and agriculture (10%).
 Whether or not the U.S. rejoins the Paris agreement under future national leadership, much still needs to be done across these sectors to mitigate climate risk.

 The largest U.S. companies are taking the climate threat seriously.